M123 and M125 10-ton 6x6 trucks: Engine and driveline

 overhead valve V8 gasoline engine developing 297 hp at 2600 rpm and 725 lbfft of torque at 1700 rpm.
-M123A1s built in the 1960s had a Cummins V8‑300, a 785 cuin naturally aspirated V8 diesel engine developing 300 hp at 3000 rpm and 580 lbfft torque at 2100 rpm.
-This engine was also retrofitted into M123s to make M123E2s.
-No M125s were converted to diesel power.
+The M123A1 built in the 1960s had a Cummins V8‑300, a 785 cuin naturally aspirated V8 diesel engine developing 300 hp at 3000 rpm and 580 lbfft torque at 2100 rpm.
+This engine was also retrofitted into M123 to make M123E2.
+No M125 were converted to diesel power.

 The drivetrain was a repeat of that in the Mack NO, with a Mack TRDXT72 5 speed transmission with the transfer case mounted solidly to the rear of the transmission.
 This transmission was direct in 5th.
 The transfer case had a 2.50:1 low range, engaged the front axle, and had a power take-off to operate the winch(es).

 The front axle was an unusual triple reduction type which did not need universal joints on the outer ends and allowed a tighter turning radius.
 The two rear axles were a double reduction type.
 Final drive ratios were 9.02:1 for gas powered trucks and 10.11:1 for diesels.
 The driveline for every M123 and M125 was built by Mack, regardless of who manufactured the rest of the truck.

 Chassis

-A ladder frame was used.
+A ladder frame chassis type was used.
 The front beam axle was mounted on leaf springs, the rear tandem beam axles were mounted on a leaf sprung "walking beam" type suspension.
-All models shared a 181 in wheelbase (measured from 1st to 3rd axles).
-Full air drum brakes were used, M123s were able to control the trailer brakes independently of the tractor.
-M125s had electrical connections for the artillery piece brakes.
-Tire size was 14.00x24.
+All models shared a 181 in wheelbase (measured from the 1st to the 3rd axles).
+Full air drum brakes were used.
+The M123 was able to control the trailer brakes independently of the tractor.
+The M125 had electrical connections for the artillery piece brakes.
+In both models, the tire size was 14.00x24.

 The main differences between various chassis was the location of the 45,000 lb winches and fifth-wheels.
-Different M123 models had either one or two winches mounted behind the cab, all M125s had a single winch at the front.
+Different M123 models had either one or two winches mounted behind the cab, all M125 had a single winch at the front.

-The M15A2 trailer the M123 was first intended to tow had a higher load plate and larger coupling pin than a standard semi-trailer.
-Early M123s had a larger fifth wheel mounted above the frame rails, but as more standard trailers were used the M123C and all following models had lowered fifth wheels.
+The M15A2 was the trailer that the M123 was intended to tow.
+It had a higher load plate and larger coupling pin than a standard semi-trailer.
+Early M123 had a larger fifth wheel mounted above the frame rails, but as more standard trailers were used, the M123C and all following models had lowered fifth wheels.
 The pin remained larger, so any trailer towed by any M123 had to have an interchangeable pin.